AI Conversations | Getting Started

 The simplest approach is to register an

-IChatClientin DI — the library resolves it automatically:builder.Services.AddChatClient(new OpenAIClient("your-api-key").GetChatClient("gpt-4o").AsIChatClient());For advanced scenarios (on-demand authentication, token refresh), implement
+IChatClientin DI — the library resolves it automatically:builder.Services.AddChatClient(new OpenAIClient("your-api-key").GetChatClient("gpt-4o").AsIChatClient());Or use one of the built-in provider packages:

 Register the service in your app